 The City of Monterey has divided its Land Use Plan (LUP) into five segments: Cannery Row, Harbor, Del Monte Beach, Skyline, and Laguna Grande (the Laguna Grande LUP remains uncertified).
 The City does not have a certified Implementation Plan.
 The Commission awarded the City a Round 2 LCP grant (\$235,000) to help support an LCP certification process.
-Commission staff continues to work closely with the City to support development of its comprehensive LCP.
-The City is about halfway through the scheduled work program and has made significant progress on the planned tasks, including outreach, an Existing Conditions Report (including an analysis of sea level rise vulnerability), and a Vision, Goals, and Objectives Report.
-Future tasks include development of an Alternatives Report and the LCP.
-Currently, the LCP is divided into five subareas as described below, but the intention of the grant is to update, consolidate, and adopt one Land Use Plan and Implementation Plan for the City,
+The City has completed its scheduled work program, which included public outreach and development of an Existing Conditions Report (including an analysis of sea level rise vulnerability), a Vision, Goals, and Objectives Report, an alternatives analysis, and drafting of the LCP update.
+Currently, the LCP is divided into five subareas as described below, but the intention of the grant was to update, consolidate, and adopt one Land Use Plan and Implementation Plan for the City.
+Commission staff continues to work closely with the City to finalize development of its comprehensive LCP